 I turned from him and headed toward a bench full of women on the other side of the fire.
 “Mind if I sit?”
 I asked.

 The woman closest to me was a biker in her early twenties.
 I’d served her once or twice at the bar but couldn’t put a name to her face.
 She was pretty, with olive skin, auburn curls, and a deceptively innocent face.
 If not for the leather vest she wore with The Kings’ emblem on it, you might think she was a beloved kindergarten teacher instead of a gang member.

 “Sure,” she said, scooting over a little.

-The woman beside her glanced over at me as I sat.
+The woman beside her turned toward me as I sat.
 I stared back at her.
-She was stunning, with skin so pale it shone like burnished alabaster in the firelight.
+I couldn’t help it; she was stunning, with skin so pale it shone like burnished alabaster in the firelight.
 Her thick blonde hair fanned out a little in the breeze.
-Blue eyes latched onto mine, slightly bloodshot around the edges.
+Blue eyes latched onto mine, slightly bloodshot around the edges, and she swayed even while sitting down.
 If we were at the bar, now would be about the time I thought about cutting her off.

 “You fucking Jakob?” she slurred.

 She glanced around us and then looked back at me like I was an idiot.
 “Everyone.”

 “Okay,” I said.
 I’d learned over the last three months that it was best to remain as neutral as possible when confronted with a drunk person.

 She leaned in front of the woman between us.
 “I used to fuck him.”

 The woman tried to push her back.
 “Don’t be a bitch, Amanda.”